Space-Air-Ground-Integrated Networks: The BER vs. Residual Delay and Doppler Analysis: Numerical Results

 \section{Numerical Results}

-\textbf{Numerical settings}: The Earth' radius $R$ is 6371.393 km.
+In this section, we set the numerical settings as follows.
+The Earth' radius $R$ is 6371.393 km.
 The LEO's altitude $H$ is 300 km, with the elevation angle of $\theta_0=80^{\circ}$.
 The transmit power $P_s$ is within $[18,36]$ dBW.
-As for the S band, we calculate the noise power, formulated as $\sigma^2 = -170+10\times \log_{10}(BW)=-90$ dBm given by its bandwidth $BW = 10$ for under 2-GHz carriers.
+As for the S band, we calculate the noise power, formulated as $\sigma^2 = -170+10\times \log_{10}(BW)=-100$ dBm given by its bandwidth $BW = 10$ MHz for under 2-GHz carriers.
 We set the path loss component to $\alpha_{pl}=2$, the Nakagami-$m$ channel parameter to $m=8$, and the Rician factor to $K = \Omega/(2b_0)=12$ dB.
 The maximum residual Doppler is 100 Hz and the effective time delay (owing to synchronization errors) is set to $\tau_{e}=0.2$ ms.

 Fig. \ref{fig:joint_pdf_cdf} (with $P_w = 18$ dBW) validates that the distribution of correlated Shadowed-Rician channels may be accurately mimicked by a bi-variate correlated Gamma distribution.
 In detail, Fig. \ref{fig:joint_pdf_cdf}.(a)-(d) investigates the accuracy of the joint PDF of correlated Shadowed-Rician channels.
 Fig. \ref{fig:joint_pdf_cdf}.(e)-(h) simulates the CDF of correlated Shadowed-Rician channels.
 The simulation results show that the bi-variate Gamma distribution obtained by the curve fitting tool closely matches the actual distribution, with only minor discrepancies.
 Consequently, only small deviations are expected between the analytical results and the simulation results, which are mainly attributed to the curve fitting in accuracy.